 EU Deforestation-free Products Regulation: the impact on businesses

-For companies trading commodities linked to deforestation, this evolving timeline is both a challenge and an opportunity.
-While the Regulation’s complexity and the delays highlight the difficulties of compliance, they also give businesses more time to prepare and position themselves as frontrunners in sustainable supply chains.
+For companies trading commodities linked to deforestation, this evolving policy landscape represents both a challenge and an opportunity.
+While the EUDR’s complexity highlights the difficulties of compliance, the revised timeline and targeted adjustments also give businesses more time to prepare and position themselves as frontrunners in sustainable and resilient supply chains.

 What is the EU Deforestation-free Products Regulation?

 On 29 June 2023, the Regulation on deforestation-free products entered into force.
-The Regulation aims to control EU imports linked to deforestation, with the goal of minimising the impact of the EU economy on deforestation and forest degradation, but also to bring down greenhouse gas emissions and biodiversity loss.
+The Regulation aims to control EU imports linked to deforestation, with the goal of minimising the impact of the EU economy on deforestation and forest degradation.
+In addition, the aim is to bring down greenhouse gas emissions and biodiversity loss.

 The main driver of these processes is the expansion of agricultural land that is linked to the production of commodities such as cattle, wood, cocoa, soy, palm oil, coffee, rubber, and some of their derived products, including leather, chocolate, tyres, or furniture.
 The Regulation specifically addresses the commerce of such commodities and derived products, which will have to pass thorough due diligence checks before being placed in or exported from the European market.